prafra/jupyter-book-TAILOR-D3.2/_sources/index/Accountability/Problem_of_many_hands.md

-# The Problem of Many Hands
+# Problem of Many Hands

 This challenge aims to understand who is morally responsible in a situation with several actors.

-You can find futher information about the Problem of Many Hands [here](../../Accountability/L3.Problem_of_Many_Hands.md)
+You can find futher information about the Problem of Many Hands [here](../../Accountability/L3.Problem_of_many_hands.md)